tdwg/website/conferences/2024/biss-editing/index.md

 Reviews will be conducted in Pensoft's [ARPHA](https://arpha.pensoft.net/) writing platform for publication in the journal Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net)) as [Proceedings of SPNHC-TDWG 2024](https://biss.pensoft.net/collections).
 Only authors who submitted an accepted abstract in [Oxford Abstracts (OA) conference platform](https://virtual.oxfordabstracts.com/#/event/6771/homepage) qualify to submit an extended abstract.

 Editing will consist of using **Track Changes** (to correct spelling, grammar, and style) to make suggested changes to author text and **Comments** to ask questions and make suggestions about content or wording.
-Session editors will use flags to indicate status and actions to be taken regarding the abstract but will not send feedback to (communicate directly with) authors in ARPHA. **Only volume editors will send feedback to authors.** _There is no separate narrative review._
+Session editors will use flags to indicate status and actions to be taken regarding the abstract but will not send feedback to (communicate directly with) authors in ARPHA. **Only volume editors will send feedback to authors.** _There is no separate narrative review; all comments/questions/changes should appear on the abstract._

 ### Responsibilities